pedrojperez1/saber/README.md

 Once you are set up, you'll be able to see questions that have been asked in your area.
 You can like another user's question by raising your hand too.
 Once a question has enough hands up, we'll reach out to the official for comment!

+### Technology

+Saber was created using [Flask](https://flask.palletsprojects.com/en/1.1.x/) and deployed using [Heroku](https://devcenter.heroku.com/categories/reference).

+### Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

 Try the app our for yourself [here](https://saber-app.herokuapp.com/)!

 This app was created and is maintained by Pedro Perez.